-Sensor Logging will allow you to select the sensors which you want to monitor the telemetry of.
+It is worth noting that Sensor Logging will allow you to select the sensors of which you want to monitor the telemetry.
 I am particularly showing the sensor options of both modules in the select.
 OSD allows the user to enable the selected parameters to be displayed in the OSD.

 - AMD Ryzen 7 2700X